buames/typesettings-js/README.md

 ## Typesettings

-You can generate this (as json) automatically with sketch using the [typesettings sketch plugin](https://github.com/buames/typesettings-sketch-plugin).
+You can generate most of this (as json) automatically with sketch using the [typesettings sketch plugin](https://github.com/buames/typesettings-sketch-plugin).

 ```js
 const Typesettings = {